Retail Mystery Shopping: Strengthening Age Controls and Responsible Sales at the Point of Sale

 Within this context, mystery shopping was positioned as a mechanism that supports both regulatory compliance and positive social impact, reinforcing the role of lotteries as responsible operators in their communities.

-Retail mystery shopping in practice: three lottery perspectives
+Retail mystery shopping in practice: Case Studies from 3 lotteries

 The core of the webinar focused on concrete examples from three lotteries operating in very different regulatory and cultural environments.
 Despite these differences, several common themes emerged.